 I chose to study at UCLan following a visit to an open day where I was very impressed with the facilities and staff.
 The strong links with universities all over the world really appealed to me as I wanted to study abroad.

 Eight BEng (Hons) final year students from the Building Services and Sustainable Engineering programme have recently returned from a week long residential workshop in Hong Kong as part of their course of study.

-Lewis has his dream career: working for his hometown football team, Premier League giants Manchester City, in Abu Dhabi.
-It was at the UCLan where Lewis’ journey began.
+Lewis Childs has his dream career: working for his hometown football team, Premier League giants Manchester City, as Football Delivery Manager at the Club’s base in Abu Dhabi.
+It was at the University of Central Lancashire (UCLan) where Lewis’ journey began.